 Our surgeons will talk to you about your migraines, and your medical history.
 We’ll examine you to determine if nerve compression is causing your headaches, or if there are other indications that you will respond well to surgical treatment.

 There are treatments that give a temporary version of the relief that surgery would provide, such as BOTOX® or nerve blocks.
-If you haven’t had such treatment in the past, our surgeons will evaluate whether surgical intervention is an option.
+If you haven’t had such treatment in the past, our surgeons will administer them, to evaluate how much help surgery might be in your case.

 Every surgery involves risk.
 You may experience side effects, and complications are possible.
 However, MRC’s surgical procedures are minimally-invasive, and our patients’ tend to recovery easily and quickly.
 If you have any concerns, please be sure to discuss them with your physician.